 The Sanctuary has a hearing loop which is used every Sunday.
 Hymns are projected on screens at the front of the church.
 We have standard, large print and braille hymnbooks available on request (ask the greeters at the door).
 We are also able to provide the worship PowerPoint, including hymn lyrics, in advance if required.
 The worship PowerPoints use dyslexic-friendly fonts and formats.

-Augustine has strong pastoral links with the Royal Edinburgh Hospital and is home to a weekly drop in run by chaplains of the Hospital.
+Augustine has strong pastoral links with the Royal Edinburgh Hospital and is home to a monthly drop-in run by chaplains of the Hospital.
 You can find out more about our mental health ministry.

 Sunday services are relaxed and you are welcome to move around the sanctuary or take a break in the foyer at any point during the service.